Here are the characters for Iris Zero.

 - Easily Forgiven: Toru goes from complete unwillingness to help Asahi, to putting the resentment aside, thanks to Sasamori.

-- Former Childhood Friends: With Toru.
-She's the one who outed him as a Zero when they were both still children, and only recently have they reconciled thanks to Sasamori.
+- Childhood Friends: With Toru.
+She's the one who outed him as a Zero when they were both still children(after Toru himself revealed her Iris to the others against her will) and only recently have they reconciled thanks to Sasamori.

 - Hidden Depths: Despite being self-described as "Thick", she's the one who figured out that Toru was pretending not to notice Sasamori's feelings for him due to fear of what it might do to the group's rather fragile cohesion.